How to Treat the Soil for Snail Farming [video]

 When using this method of soil treatment for your snail farm, make sure you follow these steps;

-• Firstly, you need to get the necessary materials for carrying out this operation.
-The materials include; a big pot or a metallic drum, some firewoods for making fire, and a tripod for placing the pot.
+- Firstly, you need to get the necessary materials for carrying out this operation.
+The materials include; a big pot or a metallic drum, some firewood for making a fire, and a tripod for placing the pot.

-• Gather some firewoods and make a big fire with the tripod in place.
+- Gather some firewood and make a big fire with the tripod in place.

-• Get the loamy soil from a farm or land that has green vegetation and pour into the pot.
+- Get the loamy soil from a farm or land with green vegetation and pour it into the pot.

-• Using a long wood stick, aluminium spoon, or shovel, continue to stir the soil in the pot to ensure that the heat spreads throughout the soil.
+- Using a long wood stick, aluminum spoon, or shovel, continue to stir the soil in the pot to ensure that the heat spreads throughout the soil.

-• After scooping enough soil into the wheelbarrow, transport directly into the snail pen.
+- After scooping enough soil into the wheelbarrow, transport it directly into the snail pen.
 Make sure you transfer the soil while it is still very hot.*** If you allow the soil to cool first, insects may lay their eggs in it again and render your efforts useless.

 *** Please make sure you are using wooden hutch boxes or trench pens so that the hot soil does not melt your materials.